What do you most want to see at Great Smoky?

 Look Rock Observation Tower - west edge of park

 Visitors have been hiking up to Look Rock to see its spectacular views since the 1800s.
 Located just outside the park on Foothills Parkway West, Look Rock is a fantastic place to see for miles and miles from a natural rock ledge overlook.
-Also head across the street to take a trail to Look Rock Observation Tower.
+Head across the street to take a trail to Look Rock Observation Tower.
 The hard-surfaced trail is a 2-mile roundtrip from the campground picnic area or 1-mile roundtrip from the parking lot at the overlook.

 Kephart Prong Trail - 1900s